Alleviate The Winter Blues

 Supplement to boost winter blues

-Vitamin D low levels of vitamin D is a problem for many during the winter.
+Low levels of vitamin D are a problem for many during the winter.
 Low levels of vitamin D are associated with depression.
-It would be beneficial to have your health care provider check you vitamin D levels for appropriate dosage for supplementation.
+It would be beneficial to have your health care provider check your vitamin D levels for appropriate dosage for supplementation.
 12

-Probiotics on mood may improve psychological well-being by improving aspects of mood and sleep quality.
-Gut and brain communicate with each other via the gut-brain axis.
+Probiotics may improve psychological well-being by improving aspects of mood and sleep quality.
+The gut and brain communicate with each other via the gut-brain axis.
 This influences mood and brain function.13

-These three supplements are sold in convenient packs in our Trilogy product for Men and Woman.
+These three supplements are sold in convenient packs in our Trilogy product for Men and Women.